-26. The MIP has been elaborated by the AUC in close cooperation with the RECs and was adopted as" dynamic strategic continental framework for the integration process".
+27. The MIP has been elaborated by the AUC in close cooperation with the RECs and was adopted as" dynamic strategic continental framework for the integration process".
 The AU Commission developed an implementation Action Plan for the MIP which was adopted by the fifth COMAI and endorsed by the Heads of State and Government during the January 2012 AU Summit.
 The AUC was mandated to estimate the necessary funding requirements (costing) for the implementation of each activity and project contained in the MIP Action Plan.
 The overall cost of implementing the MIP Action Plan is estimated to be US\$ 110,950 million.
-The AUC with the support of UNDP had undertaken a study on the feasibility of the African Integration Fund, which is presented to the Seventh
+The AUC is working with UNDP to develop a mobilization strategy for the MIP Action Plan as well as on setting up an Integration Fund.